ehjjjj/h8/README.md

 ## Josephus problem
  Josephus Problem (or Josephus permutation) is a theoretical problem.
 Following is the problem statement:

-There are n numbers in a array to be counted out (one per step).
+There are n elements in a array to be counted out (one element per step).
 The counting out begins at index zero and proceeds through the array in a fixed direction.
-In each step, a certain number of numbers are skipped and the next number is ruled out.
-The elimination proceeds through the array (which is becoming smaller and smaller as numbers are counted out), until only the last number remains, who wins the game.
-Given the total number of numbers n and a number k which indicates that k-1 numbers are skipped and kth number is out.
+In each step, a certain number of elements are skipped and the next element is ruled out.
+The elimination proceeds through the array (which is becoming smaller and smaller as elements are counted out), until only the last element remains, who wins the game.
+Given the total number of elements n and a number k which indicates that k-1 elements are skipped and kth element is out.

-`NOTE: the number you start counting from will no be included in counting`
+`NOTE: the element you start counting from will no be included in counting`

 For example, let assume that the array size(n) is 5, and k=2. `ruled out numbers will be marked by (X)`
 <pre>
-0 1 2 3 4 5 // at the begining, start from index 0, counting k, you will stop at 2, then 2 will be out.
+0 1 2 3 4 5 // at the begining, start from index=0, counting k, you will stop at 2, then 2 will be out.
-0 1 X 3 4 5 // after counting out a number, the n
+0 1 X 3 4 5 // after counting out a number, the index=3, counting k, you will stop at 5, the 5 will be out.
+0 1 X 3 4 X // index=0, next element to be out is 3 (The ruled out elements won't be counted).
+0 1 X X 4 X // index=4, next element to be out is 1.
+0 X X X 4 X // index=4, next element to be out is 0 (keep in mind that index will not be counted).
+X X X X 4 X // 4 wins.
 </pre>